d0tTino/Culture/culture-ui/README.md

 - **Agent Data Overview** – lists observations, messages and other data gathered by agents.

 Screenshots will be added to this README as these pages mature.

+## Storyboard Widget

+The Storyboard widget streams simulation events from `/stream/events` and displays agent coordinates and current mood values.
+A "Summaries" tab fetches recent memory summaries for the selected agent via `/api/agents/{id}/semantic_summaries`.

+Run the development server and navigate to `/storyboard` to see it in action.